WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 ## Analysis

-But the meaning of "observe" varies over contexts:
+However, the meaning of "observe" varies over contexts:

 - It can mean the time that user gets its finger down to the picker.
 - It can mean the time that user gets its finger up from the picker.